These Christmas crackers made from toilet paper rolls are so easy to make and super cheap!

 Looking for something fun for Christmas dinner or to put in stockings?
 Then you’ll love these DIY Christmas crackers!

-Sure, you can buy Christmas crackers in the stores, such as T.J.
-Maxx or on Amazon.
-But the cost can be higher than what you want to spend.
+Sure, you can buy Christmas crackers in the stores, but the cost can be higher than what you want to spend.
 And you never know what exactly the gifts will be inside or what quality they’ll be.

 When you learn how to make Christmas crackers yourself, you can customize the gifts inside so that everyone gets something fun.
 Here’s some great ways to use Christmas crackers:

 - Add to each person’s place setting for a holiday meal

 - Have a basket of them as party favors

 - Stick one inside the mailbox for your mail carrier